ansegura7/MachineLearning/README.md

 - spaCy: <a href="https://twitter.com/SeguraAndres7/status/1379518067277987843?s=20" target="_blank">explanation</a>

 ## Contributing and Feedback
-Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+If you want to make a contribution to the course you can do it through a PR.

 ## Author
-- Created by Andrés Segura Tinoco
+- Created by Andrés Segura-Tinoco
 - Created on Mar 06, 2021
-- Updated on May 17, 2021
+- Updated on May 18, 2021

 ## License
 This project is licensed under the terms of the MIT license.